Anne Kane UKCP reg, AGIP, MA Tavistock&Portman/UEL

 I work in private practice but have past experience of working as an Honorary Psychotherapist in a specialist NHS service.

-In line with good practice, I undertake regular supervision with an experienced supervisor, which supports my practice, and I also undertake Continuing Professional Development.
+In line with good practice, I undertake regular supervision with an experienced supervisor.
+This supports my practice, and I also undertake Continuing Professional Development.

 I adhere to the codes of ethics of both AGIP and UKCP.
 You can find more information about these ethical standards on the website of each organisation.